sv222/cloud-engineer-interview-questions/README.md

 ### Developer Tools

 - **AWS CodePipeline:** Continuous integration and continuous delivery (CI/CD) service.
-- **AWS CodeBuild:** Fully managed build service.
+- **AWS CodeBuild:** A fully managed continuous integration (CI) service that compiles source code, runs tests, and produces software packages that are ready to deploy.
 - **AWS CodeDeploy:** Deployment service for applications to Amazon EC2 instances.
 - **AWS CloudFormation:** Infrastructure as Code service for provisioning AWS resources.
 - **AWS Cloud9:** Cloud-based integrated development environment (IDE).
-- **AWS Cloud Development Kit (CDK):** Framework for defining cloud infrastructure as code.
+- **AWS Cloud Development Kit (CDK):** An open-source software development framework to model and provision your cloud application resources using familiar programming languages.
-- **AWS Serverless Application Model (SAM):** Framework for building serverless applications.
+- **AWS Serverless Application Model (SAM):** An open-source framework that makes it easy to build, deploy, and manage serverless applications on AWS.
+SAM applications are made up of AWS Lambda functions, Amazon API Gateway APIs, and other AWS resources.
-- **AWS SDK:** Collection of developer tools and libraries that make it easy to build applications on AWS.
+- **AWS SDK:** A collection of software development kits (SDKs) that you can use to access and manage AWS services (for variaty of programming language).
 - **AWS Amplify:** A collection of tools and services that makes it easy to develop mobile and web applications.
 - **AWS Lightsail:** A virtual private server (VPS) service that provides developers with a simple and affordable way to launch and manage virtual servers in the cloud.
 - **AWS AppSync:** A fully managed service that makes it easy to build serverless, real-time applications (GraphQL API).